Dynatrace/openkit-java/docs/example.md

 ```

 * The `applicationName` parameter is the application's name created before in Dynatrace Managed.
 * The `applicationID` parameter is the unique identifier of the application in Dynatrace Managed.
+The
+application's id can be found in the settings page of the custom application in Dynatrace.
 * The `visitorID` is a unique identifier, which might be used to uniquely identify a device.
 * The `endpointURL` denotes the Dynatrace Managed endpoint OpenKit communicates with.
+The endpoint URL can be found in
+the settings page of the custom application in Dynatrace.
 * The `tenantID` is the tenant used by Dynatrace Managed.

 Again an overloaded method exists to enable verbose logging, as shown below.